Game #52 Review: Toronto Maple Leafs 5 vs. New York Islanders 0 | Maple Leafs Hotstove

 Jake Gardiner continues to roll along, picking up 10 points in six games after his remarkable saucer pass to Zach Hyman prior to the Matthews goal, and is holding down the fort until Rielly’s imminent return.
 He played most of his shifts with Zaitsev, and while this is not a top pair defence pairing, they acquitted themselves well enough on a fairly easy night overall.
 Perhaps it was getting reps alongside the ever-steady and consistent Ron Hainsey, or maybe it was simply loading him up with minutes that helped him rediscover his rhythm, but this is a major positive development for the team after Gardiner struggled mightily with confidence issues through stretches of the year.

 6. It’ll be really interesting to see what Rielly – Hainsey / Gardiner – Zaitsev / Dermott – Carrick – Polak looks like when everyone is back in the lineup.
-With Gardiner turning it around (to say the least) at just the right time, plus Rielly and Hainsey’s fantastic seasons and the emergence of Dermott, suddenly makes that look quite respectable/competitive.
+Gardiner turning it around (to say the least) at just the right time, plus Rielly and Hainsey’s fantastic seasons and the emergence of Dermott, suddenly makes that look quite respectable/competitive.
 Depending on how it plays out between now and the deadline, Polak, Carrick, Borgman and Marincin kicking around as 6/7 depth would seem to put Lou Lamoriello in a spot where he’s only making a move on defense if it moves the needle in a significant way versus expending picks just to shore up the depth with a veteran add.

 7. A blowout win that was pretty well over after 40 minutes also sets the Leafs up nicely for their back-to-back situation in New York on Thursday night.
 Babcock really didn’t have a ton of choice when it came to rolling his pairs to some degree – there was no Ron Hainsey, and Nikita Zaitsev was playing his first game in six weeks.
 Jake Gardiner led the way at 23 minutes followed by Zaitsev at 22, while Dermott played nearly 20 minutes, Holl played 16:30 in his NHL debut, and Borgman played nearly 18 minutes.
 Looking at the state of the blue line before the game and the matchup challenges against the Tavares and Barzal lines, you easily could have foreseen Gardiner up in the 28 minute range with Zaitsev not far behind.
 Up front, outside of Dominic Moore (who played just under 12 minutes), every Leafs forward fell in between 13:40 and 17:08.